OLED1/oleds-helm-charts/helm-development/cmsms/README.md

 - The official documentation can be found here: https://docs.cmsmadesimple.org/

 ## Installation
-It a straight forward installation procedure.
+It's a straight forward installation procedure.
 Just fill out the values.yaml file and deploy it.

 ## Migrating
 If you plan to move an existing installation you just need follow the upcomming steps: